-7kW VS 22kW EV Charging - What's the difference?
-Which is better?
+7kW VS 22kW EV chargers - Which is better?

-7kW VS 22kW – Which EV charger is better?
+7kW VS 22kW EV chargers – Which EV charger is better?

 EV charging speeds

-First and foremost, did you know that it’s possible to charge your EV at different speeds?
+First and foremost, did you know that you can charge your EV at different speeds?
+Slow, fast, rapid, and ultra-rapid electric vehicle chargers are available in the UK, each with a different kW rating.

-These are slow, fast and rapid.
-However, when people talk about home EV charging, they usually refer to slow or fast charging.
+Typically, when people talk about home EV charging, they are referring to slow or fast electric car charging.

 What is a 7kW EV home charger?